stevewillcock/turso-mappers/README.md

 ## TODO

-- Add more tests (proc macros are not as straightforward to test!)
+- Handle optional values
-- Add an option to validate the row names in the returned query result set against the struct field for safety
+- Add an option to use named mapping to validate the row names in the returned query result set against the struct field for safety
 - Improve error messages
-- Possibly support renaming fields (maybe, not sure if this is a good idea).
-This would need to interact with the row name validation option mentioned above.